alephium/www/src/content/news/Alephium-s-native-token-ALPH-on-Bitmart-4b377262b821/index.md

 #### Trading starts on April 17th, 17:00 CEST

-Following the successful deployment of the <a href="https://medium.com/@alephium/the-leman-network-upgrade-is-live-f52c89b7dd6a" class="markup--anchor markup--p-anchor" data-href="https://medium.com/@alephium/the-leman-network-upgrade-is-live-f52c89b7dd6a" target="_blank">Leman Network Upgrade</a>, Alephium is thrilled to announce that its native token, ALPH, will be listed at <a href="https://www.bitmart.com/" class="markup--anchor markup--p-anchor" data-href="https://www.bitmart.com/" rel="noopener" target="_blank">Bitmart</a> on April 17th, 17:00 CEST.
+Following the successful deployment of the <a href="https://medium.com/@alephium/the-leman-network-upgrade-is-live-f52c89b7dd6a" data-href="https://medium.com/@alephium/the-leman-network-upgrade-is-live-f52c89b7dd6a">Leman Network Upgrade</a>, Alephium is thrilled to announce that its native token, ALPH, will be listed at <a href="https://www.bitmart.com/" data-href="https://www.bitmart.com/">Bitmart</a> on April 17th, 17:00 CEST.
 Currently at \#22 in the Coinmarketcap ranking, with over USD 700 million in trading volume, Bitmart is a leading digital asset trading platform that provides a secure, reliable, and user-friendly trading experience to a global audience, including US citizens/residents.

 Bitmart platform offers a wide range of cryptocurrencies for trading, and this listing is a massive milestone for Alephium as it expands its reach to a wider user-base and marks a significant step forward for the project.
-You can open your account at Bitmart here: <a href="https://www.bitmart.com/register" class="markup--anchor markup--p-anchor" data-href="https://www.bitmart.com/register" rel="noopener" target="_blank">https://www.bitmart.com/register</a>.
+You can open your account at Bitmart here: <a href="https://www.bitmart.com/register" data-href="https://www.bitmart.com/register">https://www.bitmart.com/register</a>.

 ### Listing Details: